igrejaadventista/deploy-feliz7play.com/app/wp-content/plugins/wp-mail-smtp/readme.txt

 If you like our WP Mail SMTP plugin, then consider checking out our other projects:

-* <a href="https://optinmonster.com/" rel="friend" title="OptinMonster">OptinMonster</a> - Get More Email Subscribers with the most popular conversion optimization plugin for WordPress.
+* <a href="https://optinmonster.com/" rel="friend" title="OptinMonster">OptinMonster</a> - Get more email subscribers with the most popular conversion optimization plugin for WordPress.
 * <a href="https://wpforms.com/" rel="friend" title="WPForms">WPForms</a> - #1 drag & drop online form builder for WordPress (trusted by 5 million sites).
+* <a href="https://aioseo.com/" rel="friend" title="AIOSEO">AIOSEO</a> - The original WordPress SEO plugin to help you rank higher in search results (trusted by over 3 million sites).
-* <a href="https://www.monsterinsights.com/" rel="friend" title="MonsterInsights">MonsterInsights</a> - See the Stats that Matter and Grow Your Business with Confidence.
-Best Google Analytics Plugin for WordPress.
+* <a href="https://www.monsterinsights.com/" rel="friend" title="MonsterInsights">MonsterInsights</a> - See the stats that matter and grow your business with confidence.
+Best Google Analytics plugin for WordPress.
 * <a href="https://www.seedprod.com/" rel="friend" title="SeedProd">SeedProd</a> - Create beautiful landing pages with our powerful drag & drop landing page builder.
-* <a href="https://rafflepress.com/" rel="friend" title="RafflePress">RafflePress</a> - Best WordPress giveaway and contest plugin to grow traffic and social followers.
 * <a href="https://smashballoon.com/" rel="friend" title="Smash Balloon">Smash Balloon</a> - #1 social feeds plugin for WordPress - display social media content in WordPress without code.
-* <a href="https://aioseo.com/" rel="friend" title="AIOSEO">AIOSEO</a> - the original WordPress SEO plugin to help you rank higher in search results (trusted by over 2 million sites).
+* <a href="https://wpcode.com/" rel="friend" title="WPCode">WPCode</a> - must have WordPress code snippet management plugin to help you future-proof website customization (trusted by 1.5 million sites).
+* <a href="https://duplicator.com/" rel="friend" title="Duplicator">Duplicator</a> - popular WordPress backup and migration plugin used by over 1 million websites.
+* <a href="https://wpsimplepay.com/" rel="friend" title="WP Simple Pay">WP Simple Pay</a> - #1 Stripe payments plugin for WordPress.
+Start accepting one-time or recurring payments without a shopping cart.
 * <a href="https://www.pushengage.com/" rel="friend" title="PushEngage">PushEngage</a> - Connect with visitors after they leave your website with the leading web push notification plugin.
+* <a href="https://rafflepress.com/" rel="friend" title="RafflePress">RafflePress</a> - Best WordPress giveaway and contest plugin to grow traffic and social followers.
 * <a href="https://trustpulse.com/" rel="friend" title="TrustPulse">TrustPulse</a> - Add real-time social proof notifications to boost your store conversions by up to 15%.
-* <a href="https://searchwp.com/" rel="friend" title="SearchWP">SearchWP</a> - The most advanced WordPress search plugin.
-Customize your WordPress search algorithm, reorder search results, track search metrics, and everything you need to leverage search to grow your business.
+* <a href="https://searchwp.com/" rel="friend" title="SearchWP">SearchWP</a> - The most advanced custom WordPress search plugin to improve WordPress search quality.
-* <a href="https://affiliatewp.com/" rel="friend" title="AffiliateWP">AffiliateWP</a> - The #1 affiliate management plugin for WordPress.
-Easily create an affiliate program for your eCommerce store or membership site within minutes and start growing your sales with the power of referral marketing.
+* <a href="https://affiliatewp.com/" rel="friend" title="AffiliateWP">AffiliateWP</a> - #1 affiliate management plugin for WordPress.
+Add a referral program to your online store.
-* <a href="https://wpsimplepay.com/" rel="friend" title="WP Simple Pay">WP Simple Pay</a> - The #1 Stripe payments plugin for WordPress.
-Start accepting one-time and recurring payments on your WordPress site without setting up a shopping cart.
-No code required.
-* <a href="https://easydigitaldownloads.com/" rel="friend" title="Easy Digital Downloads">Easy Digital Downloads</a> - The best WordPress eCommerce plugin for selling digital downloads.
-Start selling eBooks, software, music, digital art, and more within minutes.
-Accept payments, manage subscriptions, advanced access control, and more.
+* <a href="https://easydigitaldownloads.com/" rel="friend" title="Easy Digital Downloads">Easy Digital Downloads</a> - The best WordPress eCommerce plugin to sell digital products (eBooks, software, music, and more).
-* <a href="https://sugarcalendar.com/" rel="friend" title="Sugar Calendar">Sugar Calendar</a> - A simple & powerful event calendar plugin for WordPress that comes with all the event management features including payments, scheduling, timezones, ticketing, recurring events, and more.
+* <a href="https://www.wpcharitable.com/" rel="friend" title="WPCharitable">WPCharitable</a> - Top-rated WordPress donation and fundraising plugin for WordPress.

-Visit <a href="http://www.wpbeginner.com/" rel="friend" title="WPBeginner">WPBeginner</a> to learn from our <a href="http://www.wpbeginner.com/category/wp-tutorials/" rel="friend" title="WordPress Tutorials">WordPress Tutorials</a> and find out about other <a href="http://www.wpbeginner.com/category/plugins/" rel="friend" title="Best WordPress Plugins">best WordPress plugins</a>.
+Visit <a href="http://www.wpbeginner.com/" rel="friend" title="WPBeginner">WPBeginner</a> to learn from our <a href="http://www.wpbeginner.com/category/wp-tutorials/" rel="friend" title="WordPress Tutorials">WordPress Tutorials</a> and about the <a href="https://www.wpbeginner.com/category/plugins/" rel="friend" title="Best WordPress plugins">best WordPress plugins</a>.

 == Installation ==